DETAILED ACTION

 It is obvious to combine prior art elements according to known methods to yield predictable results.
 See MPEP 2143(A).
 The MPEP states the prior art must: (1) teach each claimed element (a method or apparatus that will be modified), (2) show that one of ordinary skill in the art could have combined the elements by known methods and that the combination doesn’t change the function of the elements, and (3) show that one of ordinary skill would have recognized that applying the known technique to the base device would yield predictable results.
 See MPEP 2143(A).

-In this case, Suzuki teaches all elements except disclose use of a second grinding wheel including grindstones having a particle diameter smaller than that of the first grinding wheel for the second grinding step.
+In this case, the combination of Suzuki and Kitano teaches all elements except disclose use of a second grinding wheel including grindstones having a particle diameter smaller than that of the first grinding wheel for the second grinding step.
 Schneegans teaches disclose use of a second grinding wheel including grindstones having a particle diameter smaller than that of the first grinding wheel for the second grinding step, which has the function of removing any damage created during a prior grinding process and finishing the wafer to a desired thickness.
-When combined into Suzuki by having the second grinding step use second grinding wheel having a particular diameter smaller than that of the first grinding wheel, it maintains its function of removing damage created during a prior grinding process and finishes the wafer to a desired thickness.
+When combined into Suzuki in view of Kitano by having the second grinding step use second grinding wheel having a particular diameter smaller than that of the first grinding wheel, it maintains its function of removing damage created during a prior grinding process and finishes the wafer to a desired thickness.
 One of ordinary skill would expect predictable results because both references pertain to grinding methods that function in the same manner in the environment of wafer manufacturing.

-5. The workpiece grinding method according to claim 4, wherein, in the first grinding step, the bottom surface of the first circular recess is formed into a shape of differing in thickness by an amount corresponding to such a grinding amount that the grinding damage generated in the first grinding step is removable by grinding in the second grinding step (Scheegans Col. 42-51 discloses the second grinding step removing the defects caused by the first grinding step, when implementing the teachings from Schneegans into the device of Suzuki, the modified device would similarly remove any damage caused by the first grinding step by using the finer second grinding wheel as taught by Schneegans).
+5. The workpiece grinding method according to claim 4, wherein, in the first grinding step, the bottom surface of the first circular recess is formed into a shape of differing in thickness, wherein the thickness is sufficient to remove the grinding damage generated in the first grinding step is removable by grinding in the second grinding step (Schneegans Col. 42-51 discloses the second grinding step removing the defects caused by the first grinding step which implies a thickness resulting from after the first grinding step suitable for further grinding in the second grinding step, when implementing the teachings from Schneegans into the device of Suzuki, the modified device would similarly remove any damage caused by the first grinding step by using the finer second grinding wheel as taught by Schneegans).

 Allowable Subject Matter